 Sometimes, creating just the formula you want can be a victory all in itself.
 Once created, formulas become valuable, and you may need to use them over and over again in different worksheets you use.
 Wouldn't it be great to have a way to paste commonly used formulas in a workbook, the same way you can paste clip art or other common objects?

 Unfortunately, such a capability is not resident within Excel.
 There are a couple of things you can do to make your formulas more accessible, however.
 One thing you can do is keep a text document (a Notepad document) on your desktop and store your commonly used formulas in it.
+You can even provide extensive notes about any of the formulas you place in the text document.
 With Excel open, you can open the text document, copy the desired formula to the Clipboard, and quickly paste it in the desired cell of the workbook.

 Another possible solution is to assign names to your formulas.